smtnhacker/mnemosync-password-manager/README.md

 - [ ] Improve logging

-### Contribution
+## Contribution

 Since this is a practice project, I _might_ accept criticisms.
 But since this is **just** a practice project, I might not continue working on this so to save you the trouble, I won't be accepting contributions.

-### Support
+## Support

-If you enjoyed this and want to support it financially (so that I can finally move it to a non-free tier plan and give it a proper database), you can donate through the links below (once I set them up)!
+If you enjoyed this and want to support it financially (so that I can finally deploy it using a non-free tier plan, give it a proper database, and make it available to the non-tech savvy public), you can donate through the links below (once I set them up)!

 _Insert donation links here_